beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 A new voice rang out.
 He turned around and saw a woman running toward him, long hair swinging.</br>
 "Hinata?!"</br>
 "After you noticed Tadaichi's explosion and jumped back, I called her through Ino", Shikamaru said to the stunned Naruto.</br>
-Born into the main family of the Hyuga clan, Hinata was the possessor of the byakugan.
+Born into the main family of the Hyuga clan, Hinata was the possessor of the Byakugan.
 She had a wide field of vision and the ability to see through things, among others.</br>
 "Hinata, it seems like everyone's under a genjutsu.
 Is there someone controlling them somewhere?"</br>
 "Understood.
 I'll look.
 "Hinata —now also Naruto's wife— focused her power in her eyes.
 The blood vessels popped up one after another and then her eyes opened.</br>
 Byakugan!</br>